-It is essential to compare international student insurance plans when deciding to study in the United States.
+It is essential to compare international student insurance plans and do an international student insurance review when deciding to study in the United States.
 There are many international student insurance coverages available for purchase, both in the U.S. and abroad.

-International students already have too much think about; paying for tuition, room & board, electronics like computers or calculators, books and other supplies necessary for study, airfare, visa, and still more.
+International students already have much think about: Paying for tuition, room and board, electronics like computers or calculators, books and other supplies necessary for study, airfare, visa, and still more.
 Even with all of that, it is extremely important to make time to consider your international medical insurance coverage.

-With health care expenses being so high in the U.S., it is highly recommended that everyone have medical insurance.
-In fact, most U.S. schools mandate that their students possess some sort of reasonable medical insurance that meets a set of minimum requirements.
+With healthcare expenses being so high in the U.S., it is highly recommended that everyone have medical insurance.
+In fact, most U.S. schools mandate that their students possess medical insurance that meets a set of minimum requirements.

 Minimum School Requirements